Sukanta Majumdar replaces Dilip Ghosh as West Bengal BJP chief | Politics

 - India

-In a statement, the party announced that Ghosh, also a Lower House MP, has been made a national vice president of the saffron party.
+In a statement, the BJP announced that Ghosh, also a Lower House MP, has been made a national vice president of the saffron camp.

-The change of guard comes 15 months ahead of the expiry of Ghosh's term as BJP state chief.
+The change of guard happened 15 months ahead of the expiry of Ghosh's term as state BJP chief.

-A PhD in botany, 41-year-old Majumdar, known to be sharing close ties with Ghosh, happens to be the first state president of the saffron camp from north Bengal.
+A PhD in botany, 41-year-old Majumdar, known to be sharing close ties with Ghosh, is the first state president of the saffron camp from north Bengal.

 ''I thank my party leadership for giving me this opportunity.
 The party has grown from strength to strength in the last few years.
 I would aim to fortify its base even further,'' he told reporters.

-Asked about his plans to deal with the defections and infighting in the party, Majumdar, who has strong links with the RSS, said those committed to the BJP ideology would never leave the party.
+Asked about his plans to deal with the defections and infighting, Majumdar, who has strong links with RSS, said those committed to the BJP ideology would never leave the party.

 Four BJP MLAs and an MP have switched over to the TMC since the declaration of assembly election results on May 2.
-The sources in the BJP said that the top brass decided to appoint Majumdar as the state president as the party managed to weather the TMC storm and put up a good show in north Bengal.
+The sources in the BJP said that the top brass decided to appoint Majumdar as the state president keeping in view the party's good show in north Bengal.

-Congratulating Majumdar over his appointment, Ghosh said that the party needs fresh blood to take the organisation ahead in West Bengal.
+Congratulating Majumdar over his new appointment, Ghosh said that the state unit needs fresh blood to take the organisation ahead in West Bengal.

 He also thanked the central leadership for the new role.

 ''I was informed this morning that I will be given a new assignment at the national level.
-I am thankful to the party for giving me an opportunity to serve the masses.
+I am thankful to the central leadership for giving me an opportunity to serve the masses.
 I wish Sukanta Majumdar success on his new journey,'' the 57-year-old BJP leader said.

 He has also been subjected to criticisms by his detractors in the party.